bonge-ian/User-Tasklist-Web-Application/readme.md

 - At the root of the folder, create a .env file
 - Copy contents of .env.example to the newly created .env file
 - Configure your favorite database (mysql, sqlite etc.) and other preferred settings.
-- Open terminal
+- Open terminal.
 - `npm install`
 - `npm run dev`
-- `php artisan migrate` to create tables
+- `php artisan migrate` to create tables.
 - `php artisan serve` (or equivalent) to run server and test.
 - `127.0.0.1:8000` on your local machine.